jrstear/hai/history/SESSION_CLOSEOUT_2025-12-05.md

 ✅ **Calendar refresh on navigation** - Updated data after returning from conversation
 ✅ **Immediate UI updates** - Instant feedback for user actions
 ✅ **Error handling** - Graceful failure if API calls fail
+✅ **Scrolling fixed** - Calendar day view scrolling now works properly
+✅ **Riverpod error fixed** - Conversation screen loads without build errors

 The blockquote-to-contact association system is now fully functional with persistence.
 Users can associate unknown speakers with contacts from the conversation view, and these associations persist across app restarts.
-The calendar view refreshes when navigating back to show updated participants, though scrolling behavior needs to be fixed.
+The calendar view refreshes when navigating back to show updated participants, and scrolling works correctly.
+The app is ready for the next session to implement swipe gestures for day navigation.